 The Pyramids of Giza are one of the most unique and historically significant places in the world and visiting is definitely a bucket list experience.
 It doesn’t matter how many times you’ve seen photos of them, it is truly such a unique experience looking up at them and seeing them for the first time in real life.
 It feels like you’ve stepped back in history.
-However, there are a few things to know before you go that will make your trip and experience a lot easier.
+However, there are a few things to know before visiting the Pyramids of Giza that will make your trip and experience a lot easier.

-Here’s what you should know before visiting the Pyramids in Egypt:
+what you should know before visiting the Pyramids OF GIZA:

 About the Pyramids:

 The Giza Complex includes three main pyramids, the Temple of Khafre, the Sphynx, and various smaller structures.
 The Great Pyramid is the largest and oldest of the Seven Wonders of the World.
 The pyramids were built around 2500 BC.
 You can go inside the Great Pyramid for a fee, but it’s a very crowded experience, so we wouldn’t suggest it if you get claustrophobic.

 How to get to the Pyramids of Giza: